lanl-aea/waves/docs/tutorial_03_solverprep_waves.rst

 It is worth noting that the ``tutorial_03_solverprep`` build directory contains all the files from the previous two tutorials.
-The additional files are the files from the ``abaqus_source_list`` that were acted on with the :meth:`waves.builders.copy_substitute` builder.
+The additional files are the files from the ``abaqus_source_list`` that were acted on with the :meth:`waves.builders.copy_substitute` method.
 In this case, the files were simply copied into the build directory with no modification to the source code. :ref:`tutorial_parameter_substitution_waves` will discuss how parameters can be inserted into these solver input files.